hrobijns/group_inv_ML_imperial/README.md

 # Geometric analysis with machine learning: summer project with Imperial College, London
 Summer project in collaboration with Meg Dearden-Hellawell, supervised by Daniel Platt (Imperial College, London, maths department) and Daattavya Argarwal (Cambridge University, computer science department).
+This repository concerns the first of two projects, focusing on group invariant machine learning.

 ## Packages and requirements:
 - Python